 Before joining the Foundation, James worked as an economist for the United Kingdom government for seven years.
-From 2015 to 2017 he served as a Myanmar based DFID country economist helping to shape the office’s strategic vision and overseeing implementation of programs on Public Financial Management and engagement with country’s political elites.
+From 2015 to 2017 he served as a Myanmar-based DFID country economist helping to shape the office’s strategic vision and overseeing implementation of programs on Public Financial Management and policy engagement with political elites.
 Responsible for improving value for money of programming in this uncertain and dynamic context he helped to incorporate political economy analysis and adaptive programming into the design of DFID Burma programs.

 His previous roles within the civil service involved wide-ranging analysis that has included behavioral economics, the use of evidence in DFID business cases, infrastructure appraisal, the impacts of the 2008 recession on public services, the economic case for environmental protection and the links between staff engagement and productivity.
 His economic analysis supported reforms to UK court processes and the European Union’s Common Agricultural Policy.